umeshchounde/CloudProjectITCS6190/index.md

 ## **Feature Selection and Data Preparation:**
 <p align="justify">
-We visualized small set of data for each activity such as walking and jogging we came to know that acceleration of x, y, z axis plays an important role in differentiating the activities.
+We studied the oringinal research paper and small set of data for each activity such as walking and jogging.
+We came to know that acceleration of x, y, z axis plays an important role in differentiating the activities.
 We also considered peak values of accelerations that can help us differentiate activity, because jogging will be having most peak acceleration compared to walking and other activities.
 In the case of climbing up and down of stairs have periodic actions and we can detect those activities based on activity periodicity.
 In case of normal activity such as sitting we get constant acceleration for long period.
 After thorough study and research we came up with following features might be helpful for building a model.
-The given data is already sorted according to activity and timestamp of each activity.</p>
+The given data is already sorted according to activity and timestamp of each user.</p>

 ### Average acceleration:
 <p align="justify">